Last Updated on December 27, 2021

 I met with their concierge, Ali and he gave me a long list of things to do if you are spending a weekend at the Holiday Inn London – Regents Park.

-Oxford Street is a ten minute walk away.
+Oxford Street is a ten-minute walk away.
 Regents Park is just around the corner where you’ll find the London Zoo and Primrose Hill.
-Bond Street and Madame Tussauds is another ten minute walk.
+Bond Street and Madame Tussauds is another ten-minute walk.
 Ali mentioned that a lot of theatre goers chose this hotel because it’s so convenient to the West End.
 They even offer a pre-theatre menu in their restaurant, The Junction.

 The food and drink options close by are numerous and convenient.
 Starbucks and Tesco right around the corner for the essentials.
 (You’ll have to stop into Starbucks for your Wi-fi fix, as free Wi-Fi is not offered at the Holiday Inn unless you are a member of their rewards club.)
 With this location, you won’t have any trouble finding a great restaurant or pub for dinner.
-As I walked around the neighborhood, I passed Nandos, Demartino, Villandry and The Masons Arms Pub.
+As I walked around the neighbourhood, I passed Nandos, Demartino, Villandry and The Masons Arms Pub.
 Or you can just enjoy the bar at the hotel.